 Eager to explore the U.S.?
 Our trip finder will help you find the perfect destination.More

-Spread out on the tundra along the Kuskokwim River, Bethel is a frontier town of about 5,800 residents, originally established by Moravian missionaries in the late 1800s.
-One of rural Alaska's most important trading centers, it's a hub for 56 native villages in a region roughly the size of the state of Oregon.
+Spread out on the tundra along the Kuskokwim River, Bethel is a frontier town of about 6,000 year-round residents, originally established by Moravian missionaries in the late 1800s.
+One of rural Alaska's most important trading centers and the largest community in Western Alaska, it's a hub for 56 native villages in a region roughly the size of the state of Oregon.
 The Yup'ik Eskimo language and

-surrounding lowland tundra is a rich green in summer and turns fiery shades of red, orange, and yellow in autumn, when plants burst with blueberries, cranberries, blackberries, and salmonberries.
+The surrounding lowland tundra is a rich green in summer and turns fiery shades of red, orange, and yellow in autumn, when plants burst with blueberries, cranberries, blackberries, and salmonberries.
 Salmon, arctic grayling, and Dolly Varden (a species of seagoing trout) fill the area's many lakes, ponds, and streams, providing excellent fishing just a few miles outside town.
 Pretty much everyone in Bethel has smoked, dried, and frozen fish aplenty.
 The wetlands are also important breeding grounds for more than 60 species of birds, from shrikes to warblers.

 Each year on the last weekend in March Bethel hosts a regional celebration called the Cama-i Dance Festival (in Yup'ik, cama-i means "hello"), a great time to experience Native culture.

 Katmai is the most famous of Alaska's remote parks for two simple reasons: bears and volcanoes.
 Although Katmai sees only a fraction of the...

 If you’re really looking to get off the grid during your time in Alaska, Shuyak Island is the place to go.
 While only 54 air miles from Kodiak...